DuaneAbrames/rsnapshot-docker/README.md

 backup  /WallPaper      whelp
 backup  /NintendoSwitch whelp

 See the backup.list file for the exclusions that pare down those folders to just what I want to back up.
-Note that I have my backup folders mounted to the "source" container and my backup folder ends up containing one folder per system (tiamat and whelp) in each backup folder (eg alpha.0)
+Note that I have my data folders mounted to the "source" container's root and my backup folder ends up containing one folder per system (tiamat and whelp) in each backup folder (eg alpha.0)